The Harmonious Grid: A new direction for the NW electric system

 This change will help produce and cleaner, more efficient, more affordable, and more resilient energy system, but it will also involve significant technological and policy-related changes that will fundamentally alter electric system planning and the relationship between utilities and customers.
 This series of papers by the NW Energy Coalition will examine these changes and the actions utilities, energy services providers, policymakers, regulators, and communities and citizens can take in order to realize a range of economic, environmental, and social benefits that the coming Harmonious Grid can provide.

 Click on the image to download the introductory installment.
-And be on the lookout for more in coming weeks.
+And click here for the second part of the series.